segment-integrations/analytics-ios-integration-kochava/README.md

 # Segment Kochava Integration

+NOTE: This integration is currently in Private Beta.

 ## Prerequisites

 While the Kochava integration communicates directly with Kochava servers from within the iOS application, you must configure a Kochava iOS destination in your Segment workspace.
 You can set a number of Kochava integration options when configuring the Kochava iOS destination.